TylerHats/OpenSigWeave/README.md

 ---

 ## 🪲 Bugs and Feature Requests
-* Bug reports and feature requests are always welcome!
+* **Bug reports and Feature Requests** are always welcome!
 Where possible, patches and new updates will be pushed with responses directly on submitted issues for status, questions, etc.
+* **Pull requests** are also welcome and will be reviewed as soon as possible for *functionality, quality of code, and scope*.
+If approved, changes will be included in the next update of **OpenSigWeave**.

 ---